 This was in relation to my health.
-Plagued by several issues, I started looking for one-stop solution to all of them.
+Plagued by several issues, I started looking for a one-stop solution to all of them.
 I was leading a very callous life toward my health.
 Years of misuse and abuse resulted in many red flags showing up.
 Some were quite debilitating.
 The days without pain were few and far between.
 The quality of life was compromised.
 I started restricting myself within my home, was unable to plan for any events, was hesitant to participate in any activity.
-I had the immense support of my family to overcome these, but alas I was so deep into the whirlpool of ailments that I didn’t know how to extricate myself.
+I had the immense support of my family to overcome these, but alas, I was so deep into the whirlpool of ailments that I didn’t know how to extricate myself.
 Frustration was building as no approach seemed right.
-Any step I took only gave me slight relief from that one particular problem I was addressing.
+Any step I took gave me slight relief from that one particular problem I was addressing.

 It is a natural way.
 It is the way by which one provides the right environment for the physical body to heal itself.
 Yes, it is the ‘holistic’ way.
-This whole plant-based diet heals along with other dimensions such as changes in lifestyle, yoga and meditation.
-In Tamil there is a saying ‘unave marundhu,’ meaning food is medicine.
+This whole plant-based diet heals along with other dimensions such as changes in lifestyle, yoga, and meditation.
+In Tamil, there is a saying ‘unave marundhu,’ meaning food is medicine.
 As a first step towards healing food has become my medicine

 ‘Naturopathy’ – the name immediately conjures up images of someone eating ‘ghas-phos.’
 That is standard response I get whenever someone asks me about it.
 But folks, it is a whole different world out there.
 A world of healing.
 A world which helped me overcome the whirlpool of ill health, a world which boosted my confidence, a world which made me happy.
 Some say that I have sacrificed much, but folks I have actually benefited more from it.
 To all those who say so I have only one answer, ‘been there done that’ and am more impressed now with the changes and improvement in my health all round.
-The nutritious, balanced and healing diet is incomparable to anything.
+The nutritious, balanced, and healing diet is incomparable to anything.
 To say that my life changed would be an understatement.
 It was a transformation that has given me a new lease of life.

 I discovered something fascinating during this journey.
-I learnt about ‘fasting’ and how it helps in the healing process.
+I learned about ‘fasting’ and how it helps in the healing process.
 This is validated by a Japanese who won the Nobel prize for autophagy.
 The concept of fasting was followed by our ancestors religiously.
 Guided by my doc, I started with fruits only for a day in a week.
 I now have progressed to the extent that I abstain from food of any kind, except water, every Ekadashi for the last few months.
 Fasting also taught me to look at food more objectively.
 I no longer panic if food is not available or to my expectations of a meal.
 I appreciate hunger much more now because it has given me different perspectives with regard to food.

 Overall, this journey has been eventful.
 People scoffed at us, discouraged us, demotivated us (the us includes my husband who has been my pillar of strength from day one).
 But we didn’t deter.
-For me it started as a desperation to regain my health, but eventually I started loving it, enjoying it to bits and pieces so much so that I started talking to everybody about it.
+For me, it started as a desperation to regain my health, but eventually, I started loving it, enjoying it to bits and pieces so much so that I started talking to everybody about it.

-PS: For those of you who would like to know more about this please visit www.NutritionScience.in
+PS: For those of you who would like to know more about this, please visit www.NutritionScience.in